TimHandy/twitter-instagram-feedwall/README-NOTES.md

 http://eloquentjavascript.net/10_modules.html

-Running npm test results in complaint about $ not being available. is this because I need to have the https://github.com/addyosmani/es6-equivalents-in-es5jquery in the view, not these controller methods?
+Running npm test results in complaint about $ not being available. is this because I need to have the jquery in the view, not in the controller

 Dave's stuff: